 - Plan in accordance with your primary party.

-It's worth keeping your primary starting party in mind when building your main characters.
-In the first town, you'll be joined by a fighter/damage-dealer/tank named Madora and a water/air mage named Jahan.
-So, it's a good idea to bear in mind that those abilities—up close two-handed fighting and water/air magic—will be covered for you.
+It’s worth keeping your primary starting party in mind when building your main characters.
+In the first town, you’ll be joined by a fighter/damage-dealer/tank named Madora and a water/air mage named Jahan.
+So, it’s a good idea to bear in mind that those abilities—up close two-handed fighting and water/air magic—will be covered for you, if you decide to play with those two characters as your main allies.

 - Make one character an elemental wizard.